 Barcelona Weather in December

 Temperatures don't fall too low at this time of year in Barcelona, despite it being among the city's coldest months.
-Apart from a couple of particularly warm days, it's not really T-shirt weather, but 50 to 60 F (10 to 16 C) temperatures will make for some pleasant winter strolls.
+With temperatures generally ranging from 50 to 60 degrees Fahrenheit (10 to 16 degrees Celsius), the weather provides time for some pleasant winter strolls.

 Barcelona receives an average of six hours of sunshine a day in December.
 In general, December in Barcelona is also quite dry, with minimal rainfall, averaging around 1.25 inches (32 mm).
 (October and November are among the country's wettest months, however.)